ff6347/TypoStandard/README.markdown

 #TypoStandard Workshop by fabiantheblind
-Some javascripts for InDesign for use @ the TypoStandard Scripting Workshop on friday the sixth may twotousendeleven
+Some javascripts for InDesign for use @ the TypoStandard Scripting Workshop on friday the sixth may twotousendeleven in Potsdam

 ###Install